TheRealZero/AxoniusPS/Docs/Get-AxUser.md

 ```

 ### -AXSecret
-The API secret for Axonius.
+The API secret for the Axonius instance.
-Default is taken from the AX_SECRET environment variable.

 ```yaml
 Type: String